nelsongillo/spicetify-copy/README.md

 spicetify apply
 ```
 ## Important
-When creating a new Playlist you **MUST** to use the `Create` button, otherwise an empty playlist will be created.
+When creating a new Playlist you **MUST** use the `Create` button, otherwise an empty playlist will be created.